 A smart and original comedy for Gen Z, “Booksmart” is available on Hulu.

 “Euphoria” is a Gen Z coming-of-age story that surpasses the cultural phenomenon of “Girls.”
 It’s the relatable and heartbreaking story of teenage drug addict Rue (Zendaya) and her high school peers as they navigate identity, family, sex, friendships, mental illness, and the online world.
 It sometimes hits a little too close to home, but viewers will find something of themselves in each of the complex and humane characters.

-“Euphoria” is on Hulu with an HBO Max add-on.
+“Euphoria” is on Hulu with a Max add-on.

 “Generation” is hardly the first TV series to portray the secret lives of teenagers, but it does it very well.
 A group of high schoolers in Orange County, California, explores their sexuality and tests the boundaries of their conservative community.
 The show explores sexual identity, activism, conservatism, class division, and religion from the perspective of normal, everyday Gen Z kids.

-The series got canceled after one season, but “Generation” is still available to stream on HBO Max.
+The series got canceled after one season, but “Generation” is still available to stream on Max.